 1. Artificial Intelligence

 Artificial intelligence plays an increasingly important role in supply chain management for its ability to automate, expedite, and streamline projects.
-We’re already seeing the impact of AI in route planning, demand planning, automated picking, and robotic last-mile delivery.
+We’re already seeing the impact of AI in maintaining electronic records with electronic batch records software as it is proven to be a helpful tool for all sized pharmaceutical manufacturing industries.

 Artificial intelligence is a category of tech that can perform tasks usually done by humans, but can perform them better, faster, and more accurately than any one human could.